-This CLE course on the legal and tax implications of cause marketing is currently accredited in the following states:
+This CLE course on ethics & technology is currently accredited in the following states:

 - Alaska (AK)